Mgbeojikwe/linux_scripts/README.md

 step 7: Just as step 5, modify a copy of  "template/submit_array_jobs.sh" and write the resulting to "submit_array_jobs.sh" in the orientation's directory

 step 8 : repeat steps 4 to 7 for the next oreintation iter

+N:B: For simpliicty, submitt_array.sh and other referenced files were not attached to this repository